 I remember the honor and sacrifice of those who served.
 Willing hands of passersby, first responders, active duty military soldiers, veterans, many in both my family and friend circles alike.

-All who rescued and fought for our freedom and safety.
+All who rescued and fought.